-- In a large skillet, heat olive oil over medium high heat; add diced onions and cook for 2 minutes, or until translucent.
+- In a large skillet, heat the olive oil over medium-high heat; add the diced onions and cook for 2 minutes or until translucent.

-- Stir in garlic and continue to cook for 30 seconds, or until fragrant.
+- Stir in the garlic and continue to cook for 20 seconds or until fragrant.

-- Remove from heat and stuff each bell pepper with ground meat mixture.
+- Remove from heat and stuff each bell pepper with the ground pork mixture.

-- Arrange stuffed bell peppers in the crock pot.
+- Arrange the stuffed bell peppers inside the insert of the crock pot.